blockmatic/eosio-docker/README.md

 # EOS Docker

-Minimilistic Framework for Development EOSIO Smart Contract using Docker
+Minimilistic Framework for Developing EOSIO Smart Contracts using Docker.

 Use yarn scripts: